gu-lseg/intro-to-programming/source/resources.rst

 * The Pyqgis Programmers' Guide
 * The Geospatial Desktop

-Machine Learning & Data Science:
+Data Science:

+* Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython

+Machine Learning:

 * Building Machine Learning with Python
 * Learning Scikit-Learn: Machine Learning in Python